ga-group/comcat/tree+def.md

       - #### 25401042  Cheese From Skimmed Cow Milk
         Curd of milk that has been coagulated and separated from whey.
 May include some skimmed milk.
       - #### 25401043  Whey Cheese
+        Made from fresh whey by coagulating, e.g. by heat or acid.
       - #### 25401045  Processed Cheese
+        Made from cheese and unfermented dairy ingredients mixed with emulsifiers.
       - #### 25401050  Buttermilk  (Curdled Milk)
         Milk inoculated with a culture of Lactococcus lactis or Lactobacillus bulgaricus plus Leuconostoc citrovorum.
       - #### 25401053  Dry Buttermilk
+        Buttermilk where water has been removed, e.g. by spray drying or roller drying.
       - #### 25401055  Unconcentrated Yoghurt
         Milk inoculated with yoghurt cultures, may include additives such as sugar, flavouring materials, fruit or cocoa.
       - #### 25401056  Concentrated Yoghurt
         Yoghurt where the whey has been removed by straining.
       - #### 25401060  Lactose
+        Main sugar constituent of milk, obtained from whey permeate.
       - #### 25401065  Casein
-        The main protein constituent of milk, obtained from skimmed milk by precipitation (curdling) with acids or rennet.
+        Main protein constituent of milk, obtained from skimmed milk by precipitation (curdling) with acids or rennet.
       - #### 25401070  Reconstitued Milk
-        Obtained by adding water, fat, etc. to milk powder.
+        Product obtained by adding water, fat, etc. to milk powder.
       - #### 25401080  Products of Natural Milk Constituents
         Product that is included in Item 125 on the Import Control List (ICL).
       - #### 25401085  Ice Cream and Edible Ice